Distinguished Service Order: History

-Instituted on 6 September 1886 by Queen Victoria by Royal Warrant published in The London Gazette on 9 November, the first DSOs awarded were dated 25 November 1886.
+Instituted on 6 September 1886 by Queen Victoria by Royal Warrant published in The London Gazette on 9 November, the first companions appointed were dated 25 November 1886.

 The order was established to recognise individual instances of meritorious or distinguished service in war.
-It is a military order, and was, until recently, typically awarded to officers in command above the rank of major (or equivalent), with awards to lower ranks usually being for a high degree of gallantry, just short of deserving the Victoria Cross.
+It is a military order, and was, until recently, typically conferred on officers in command above the rank of major (or equivalent), with conferrals to lower ranks usually being for a high degree of gallantry, just short of deserving the Victoria Cross.

-Whilst normally given for service under fire or under conditions equivalent to service in actual combat with the enemy, a number of awards made between 1914 and 1916 were under circumstances not under fire, often to staff officers, causing resentment among front-line officers.
-After 1 January 1917, commanders in the field were instructed to recommend this award only for those serving under fire.
+Whilst normally given for service under fire or under conditions equivalent to service in actual combat with the enemy, a number of conferrals made between 1914 and 1916 were under circumstances not under fire, often to staff officers, causing resentment among front-line officers.
+After 1 January 1917, commanders in the field were instructed to recommend this decoration for those serving under fire only.

-From 1916, bars could be authorised for subsequent award of the DSO, worn on the ribbon of the original award.
+From 1916, bars could be authorised for subsequent conferral, worn on the ribbon of the original insignia.

-In 1942, the award was extended to officers of the Merchant Navy who had performed acts of gallantry whilst under enemy attack.
+In 1942, the decoration was extended to officers of the Merchant Navy who had performed acts of gallantry whilst under enemy attack.

-Prior to 1943, the DSO could be awarded to only commissioned officers of the Lieutenant-Colonel rank and above, for 'meritorious or distinguished service in wartime' under conditions of actual combat.
-If awarded to an officer ranking below Lieutenant-Colonel, it had to be a case of 'a high degree of gallantry just short of deserving the Victoria Cross'.
-In either case, being 'Mentioned in Despatches' was a pre-condition for appointment to the Distinguished Service Order.
+Prior to 1943, the DSO could be conferred on only commissioned officers of the Lieutenant-Colonel rank and above, for 'meritorious or distinguished service in wartime' under conditions of actual combat.
+If conferred on an officer ranking below Lieutenant-Colonel, it had to be a case of "a high degree of gallantry just short of deserving the Victoria Cross".
+In either case, being "Mentioned in Despatches" was a pre-condition for appointment to the Distinguished Service Order.

 The stipulation that only those mentioned in despatches could be appointed to the Order was removed in 1943.

 Modern era

-Since 1993, reflecting the review of the British honours system which recommended removing distinctions of rank in respect of operational awards, the DSO has been open to all ranks, with the award criteria redefined as "highly successful command and leadership during active operations".
-At the same time, the Conspicuous Gallantry Cross was introduced as the second-highest award for gallantry.
-Despite some very fierce campaigns in Iraq and Afghanistan, the DSO has yet to be awarded to a non-commissioned rank.
+Since 1993, reflecting the review of the British honours system which recommended removing distinctions of rank in respect of operational awards, the DSO has been open to all ranks, with the conferral criteria redefined as "highly successful command and leadership during active operations".
+At the same time, the Conspicuous Gallantry Cross was introduced as the second-highest decoration for gallantry.
+Despite some fierce campaigns in Iraq and Afghanistan, the DSO has yet to be conferred on a non-commissioned rank.

-The DSO was previously awarded throughout the Commonwealth but by the 1990s most, including Canada, Australia and New Zealand, had established their own honours systems, no longer recommending British honours.
+The DSO was previously conferred throughout the Commonwealth but by the 1990s most, including Canada, Australia and New Zealand, had established their own honours systems, no longer recommending British honours.

 Nomenclature

 Recipients of the Order, formally styled Companions of the Distinguished Service Order, are entitled to use as post-nominal letters.
-All awards are announced in The London Gazette.
+All conferrals are announced in The London Gazette.